Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 Conclusions

 The Temporary Investigative Commission noted in the report that over six months of work, a significant volume of documents and materials in the fields of defense, anti-corruption legislation, and human rights protection has been accumulated.
-A large part of the information continues to be processed, so final conclusions on most studied issues have not yet been formed.
+A significant part of the information is still being processed, so final conclusions on most of the studied issues have not yet been formed.

-Therefore, the Commission proposed that the Verkhovna Rada take note of the report and continue its work for the entire term defined by the resolution establishing the TIC.
+In this regard, the Commission proposed that the Verkhovna Rada acknowledge the report and continue its work for the entire term defined by the resolution establishing the TSC.

-Additionally, read how earlier the Ministry of Defense did not establish a ban on wearing balaclavas by TRC servicemen, and the decision on their use is made by commanders on site.
+Additionally, read how previously the Ministry of Defense did not establish a ban on wearing balaclavas by TRSSC servicemen, and the decision on their use is made by commanders on site.

-Also, you can familiarize yourself with a decision where a court fined a TRC officer 30,600 UAH for conducting mobilization measures with violations, including without video recording and using means that covered the faces of notification group members.
+Also, you can familiarize yourself with a decision where the court fined an TRC officer 30,600 UAH for conducting mobilization measures with violations, including without video recording and using means that covered the faces of notification group members.

-Subscribe to our Telegram channel t.me/sudua and to Google News SUD.UA, as well as to our VIBER and WhatsApp, Facebook page and Instagram account to stay informed about the most important events.
+Subscribe to our Telegram channel t.me/sudua and to Google News SUD.UA, as well as to our VIBER and WhatsApp, page on Facebook and on Instagram to stay updated on the most important events.